modrinth/awesome/README.md

 - **[charliemikels/mcpkg](https://github.com/charliemikels/mcpkg)** - A work-in-progress package manager for Minecraft mods
 - **[Encrypted-Thoughts/ModManager](https://github.com/Encrypted-Thoughts/ModManager)** - A tool to help manage and update Minecraft mods
 - **[Fxomt-III/Minecraft-package-manager](https://github.com/Fxomt-III/Minecraft-package-manager)** - A mod manager for Minecraft
+- **[gorilla-devs/ferium](https://github.com/gorilla-devs/ferium)** - Fast and multi-source CLI program for managing Minecraft mods and modpacks from Modrinth, CurseForge, and GitHub Releases
 - **[i-spin/mod-updater](https://github.com/i-spin/mod-updater)** - A program for updating all your mods to a newer/later version
 - **[IshimiMC/ishimi](https://github.com/IshimiMC/ishimi)** - A mod manager for Minecraft
 - **[it0946/emd](https://github.com/it0946/emd)** - A simple program for downloading Minecraft mods